cocos/cocos-docs/en/content-workflow/transform.md

 The scale property of `NodeA` in the above image is set as `(0.5, 1.0)`.
 This means the node is reduced by factor of 0.5 on the x axis and remains the same on the y axis.
 You can see the image of its child node `NodeC` is also reduced on the x axis, so the scale property will influence all the child nodes.

 The scale property set on the child node will have additive effects on the parent node.
 The child node of a child node will multiply all the scale properties on each hierarchy to get the scale percentage used in the world coordinate system.
-This is the same case with the position and rotation properties, it`s just that that position and rotation properties have additive effects, while the scale property makes the effects more obvious by multiplication.
+This is the same case with the position and rotation properties, it's just that that position and rotation properties have additive effects, while the scale property makes the effects more obvious by multiplication.

 The scale property acts on the effects of the properties of position and size among others.
 When you change the scale property, the node's position and size won't change, but it will multiply the position, size and other properties by a scale before showing the node image; the values from the multiplication are the actual position and size of the node that will appear.